 Old Jail Museum

-Old Jail Museum built in 1887, houses the Gonzales Chamber of Commerce & Agriculture offices Open Tuesday – Saturday 10 a.m. – 3:30 p.m.
+Old Jail Museum built in 1887, houses the Gonzales Chamber of Commerce & Agriculture offices Open Tuesday – Saturday 10:30 a.m. – 3:30 p.m. with special Winter Hours for January and February being Thursday – Saturday from 10:30 AM – 3:30 PM.
 Architect Eugene T. Heiner designed the brick structure to hold 200 prisoners under riot conditions.
 Contractor Henry Kane and Snead & Company Iron Works contracted to build the jail of concrete and steel for $21,660.20.